b1owcar/cooking_recipe/README.md

 	<img src="imgs/index/fire.jpg" style="width: 300px"/>
 </div>

-The fire is created by oil, which will burn after it reaches its burning point, please do not try this if you cannot guarantee you are playing safe.
+The fire is created by oil, which will burn after it reaches its burning point.

+However, there is a sequel debutted on Feburary 19, 2023 by the same chef, this time the fire was not at the bottom of the pot but inside the pot.

+Warning: The footages showed above are not CGI!
+Please do not try it unsafely.
+We do not take any responsibilities if you set your kitchen on fire.

 ## Daily Bloopers